chrisnoonan98675/site/xl-release/how-to/upgrade-to-7.5.0.markdown

 ## Prerequisites

 * Upgrade the **source** XL Release server to version 7.0.x, 7.1.x, or 7.2.x.
-* External database for the storage of XL Release data.
+* External database servers for the storage of XL Release data.
 Supported databases:
     * PostgreSQL versions 9.3, 9.4, 9.5, 9.6, and 10.1

-      **Note:** The archiving database and the normal database must point to different external databases.
+      **Note:** The archiving database and the normal database must point to different database servers.

     * MySQL versions 5.5, 5.6, and 5.7
     * Oracle 11g